HamidSyed298/Segmentation_Task/README.md

 # Segmentation_Task
-Our repository focuses on football and person segmentation using state-of-the-art deep learning techniques.
+This repository focuses on football and person segmentation using state-of-the-art deep learning techniques.